jochemsoons/risk_aware_conversationalQA/README.md

 This will download the poly-encoder checkpoints pretrained on the huge reddit dataset and fine-tune it on our preprocessed dataset.
 The fine-tuned model is save in ParlAI/data/models/pretrained_transformers/model_poly/.

-If you get an error of dictionary size mismatching, this is because that the pretrained model checkpoints has a dictionary that's larger than the fine-tune dataset.
+If you get an error of dictionary size mismatching, this is because the pretrained model checkpoints has a dictionary that is larger than the fine-tuned dataset.
 To solve this problem, before running the fine-tuning script, copy the downloaded pretrained dict file `ParlAI/data/models/pretrained_transformers/poly_model_huge_reddit/model.dict` to `ParlAI/data/models/pretrained_transformers/model_poly/` twice and rename them to `answer.dict` and `question.dict`.
 Then run the above fine-tuning script.
 Perform the same steps for the bi-directional encoder (i.e. copy the model.dict file twice from the ./bi_model_huge_reddit folder to the model_bi folder, and name them again answer.dict and question.dict).

 Now you can run the previous and following scripts without getting an error of dictionary size mismatching:
 ```